WPChill/strong-testimonials/readme.txt

 13. The same widget in Static mode.

 == Changelog ==

+= 1.8 =

+* New features in cycle shortcode: Excerpt and "Read more" link.
+* Solved CSS width and float conflicts with some themes.
+* Ready for translations.

 = 1.7.3 =
 * Fixed shortcode processing in widget content.